 Creating positive, predictable school environments makes a difference for students in terms of preventing violence and supporting learning.
 Positive Behavioral Interventions and Supports can be designed as school-wide systems for student success.
 In this video, Christina explains the PBIS concept and presents data supporting a reduction in referrals, administrator and instructional time.

-presented by Amy LaBarre, Paul Bunyan Education Cooperative
+presented by Amy LaBarre, Paul Bunyan Education Cooperative, Minnesota

 Educational leaders, whose schools demonstrate exceptional results despite uncontrollable challenges believe that we can effectively teach all students, commit to systematic and scientific analysis of outcomes, are willing to confront the “brutal facts” and are willing to abandon “sacred cows” when the evidence doesn’t support them.
 This video discusses why it’s important to establish critical school improvement frameworks and routines, what frameworks work and the critical components for success.

-presented by Deb Lyons, Monona Grove School District, Monona, WI
+presented by Deb Lyons, Monona Grove School District, Monona, Wisconsin

 Teaching Reading is complex work and most kids don’t learn to read “naturally.”
 In this video, Deb Lyons explores evidence-based reading instructional practices that lead to predictable gains in reading achievement, the essential components of effective instruction, the 5 Big Ideas of Reading and infrastructure that supports a RtI/MTSS framework.
 Deb included handouts relative to the topics discussed in this video